-10. Energy Solutions are Key to Reducing Our Carbon Footprint The City will reduce the amount of energy used in facilities and operations and promote sustainable sources of energy.
-The City will use a carbon scorecard to evaluate energy use and carbon emissions of the Shoreline community and develop and promote conservation targets.
+10. Energy Solutions are Key to Reducing Our Carbon Footprint scorecard to evaluate energy use and carbon emissions of the Shoreline community and develop and promote conservation targets.
 Other ways in which the City can promote conservation goals include compact development that supports transit and walkability, non-motorized transportation improvements, and coordination and advocacy for efficient transit solutions that serve both the people of Shoreline and the region.